 What is Nicholas Turturro's Net Worth?

 Nicholas Turturro is an American actor who has a net worth of $5 million.
-He is perhaps best known for his role in TV series like "Blue Bloods" and "NYPD Blue."
+He is perhaps best known for his roles in TV series like "Blue Bloods" and "NYPD Blue."
 Turturro is also known for working with director Spike Lee in various films, such as "Do the Right Thing" and "The Black KKKlansman."
 Nicholas comes from an acting family.
 He is the younger brother of actor John Turturro.
-He is also the cousin of Aida Turturro, who appeared in the critically-acclaimed series "The Sopranos."
+He is also the cousin of Aida Turturro, who appeared in the critically acclaimed series "The Sopranos."

 Early Life